Grace-Lawrence/Dark-MaRK/docs/source/user_guide/installation.rst

 Installation
 --------------
-You can install the latest development version of Dark Mark by cloning this repository:
+You can install the latest development version of Dark-MaRK by cloning this repository:

 .. code-block:: none